Introduction to FINNIFTY

-Investors cannot buy the index directly.
-However, they can invest via mutual fund schemes in funds that posses a weightage that is equal to and reflects FINNIFTY’s results.
+You cannot buy the index directly.
+However, you may invest via mutual funds that possess a weightage that is equal to and reflects FINNIFTY’s results.

-In order to be able to purchase FINNIFTY as an index, investors will have to buy the entirety of the 20 stock constitution in the correspondent weightage as mentioned.
+In order to be able to purchase FINNIFTY as an index, you will have to buy the entirety of the 20 stock constitution in the correspondent weightage, as mentioned.

-The primary advantage to investing in FINNIFTY is the manner in which it aids in bringing down non-systematic risk.
-Unsystematic risks include financial and business risks.
-Events such as declining revenues, strikes, rise in financing cost, narrowing profit margins, drop in sales or even natural disasters all count as non-systematic risk.
-These can easily be diversified.
-By investing in a few different companies, investors can spread out their risks.
+The primary advantage of investing in FINNIFTY is how it aids in bringing down non-systematic risk.
+Non-systematic risks include financial and business risks.
+Issues such as declining revenues, strikes, rise in financing cost, narrowing profit margins, drop in sales etc., all count as non-systematic risks.
+These can easily be solved by making your portfolio diversified.
+By investing in a few different companies, you can spread out your risks.
 This is the crux of smart portfolio-building.